…they shall set up the abomination that makes desolate… Daniel 11:31

 And if any of the flesh of the sacrifice of his peace offerings be eaten at all on the third day… it shall be an abomination… Leviticus 7:18

-As a youth I (wrongly) came to believe that the ragged Tent of Meeting which Joshua brought into the land, the Tabernacle of (the) Testimony constructed by Moses after the pattern shown to him by God, was some form of precursor to the true purpose of God in the Earth: the construction of a Temple by Solomon (subsequently destroyed under Babylon’s king Nebuchadnezzar, rebuilt in the time of Ezra, and destroyed again under Rome’s emperor Vespasian).
+As a youth I (wrongly) came to believe that the ragged Tent of Meeting which Joshua brought into the land, the Tabernacle of (the) Testimony constructed by Moses after the pattern shown to him by God, was some primitive precursor to the true purpose of God in the Earth: the construction of a Temple by Solomon – subsequently destroyed under Babylon’s king Nebuchadnezzar, rebuilt in the time of Ezra, and destroyed again under Rome’s emperor Vespasian).

 For more on this, see my article The House of God? .

 Firstly, God did not supersede His Tent of Meeting with the Temple of Solomon, or the subsequent Temple of Herod.
-God superseded His Tent of Meeting with the Promise of the Father, the Spirit of Holiness.
+He certainly did not supersede His Tent of Meeting with myriad cathedrals, temples and synagogues.
+God replaced His Tent of Meeting with the Promise of the Father, the Spirit of Holiness.

 Secondly, the pattern of God’s interaction with His people in that first century, recorded in the book of Acts, was not superseded by the religion of Christianity.
 His assembly (church) is the same worldwide, multi-generational construction project today as it was then, where living stones are set into place each generation by God’s appointed master builders.